cedx/yii2-free-mobile/README.md

 Adjust the values as needed.
 Here, it's supposed that [`CApplication->extensionPath`](http://www.yiiframework.com/doc/api/1.1/CApplication#extensionPath-detail), that is the [`ext`](http://www.yiiframework.com/doc/guide/1.1/en/basics.namespace) root alias, has been set to Composer's `vendor` directory.

-The `belin` alias must be defined prior to use the view renderer.
+The `@belin` alias must be defined prior to use the view renderer.
 The library classes rely on this alias to function properly.

 ## License
-[Free-Mobile.yii](https://packagist.org/packages/cedx/yii-free-mobile) is distributed under the MIT License.
+[Free-Mobile.yii](https://packagist.org/packages/cedx/yii2-free-mobile) is distributed under the MIT License.